 Special Status Species: AFRC completed a Determination Key in IPaC for the NLEB and determined that the Preferred Alternative may affect the NLEB (see Appendix A) due to increased noise from construction in the vicinity of potential bat habitat on the eastern boundary of the base.
 However, existing noise levels on the base range from approximately 65 dB to 75 dB and only a small area of potential bat habitat is present between the base and the highway.
 Therefore, due to the temporary nature of the construction noise, elevated baseline noise levels, and the small area of potential bat habitat, the Preferred Alternative is not likely to adversely affect the NLEB.
-Since Indiana bats would occupy the same on-base habitat and experience the same potential effects as the NLEB, AFRC has also determined that the Preferred Alternative may affect, but is not likely to adversely affect on the monarch butterfly, a federal candidate species, as no suitable habitat for the monarch butterfly exists within the Proposed Action Area.
-The AFRC provided its effect determinations to USFWS on August 14, 2024, and is currently awaiting a response (see Appendix A).
+Since Indiana bats would occupy the same on-base habitat and experience the same potential effects as the NLEB, AFRC has also determined that the Preferred Alternative may affect, but is not likely to adversely affect, the Indiana bat.
+Finally, AFRC determined that the Preferred Alternative would have no effect on the monarch butterfly as no suitable habitat for the monarch butterfly exists within the Proposed Action Area.
+The AFRC provided its effect determinations to USFWS on August 14, 2024 (via a letter dated July 31, 2024).
+USFWS responded on December 13, 2024, concurring with the effect determinations on NLEB and Indiana bat, and acknowledging the AFRC's no effect determination for the monarch butterfly (which by this time was proposed for listing).
+USFWS also indicated that the PARS falls within the range of the tricolored bat (Perimyotis subflavus; proposed endangered) and noted that the Proposed Action is not likely to adversely affect this species.
+Section 7 consultation correspondence, and an updated Official Species List from IPAC, is provided in Appendix A.